DevLizOps/prometheus-grafana-on-kubernetes/README.md

    It also deletes all existing resources defined in the YAML files to ensure a clean environment before redeployment.
 This prevents errors related to leftover configurations or persistent volumes that weren't properly released.

-   Additionally, it explicitly forces the deletion of the Grafana pod using kubectl delete pod --force, since it may become stuck if it maintains active references to its persistent volume.
+   Additionally, it explicitly forces the deletion of the Grafana pod using `kubectl delete pod --force`, since it may become stuck if it maintains active references to its persistent volume.

 5. **Expose Services via LoadBalancer**: